peppesapienza/RocketAlert/README.md

 # RocketAlert

-Would you like to improve your User Experiece's while asking user to do some action?
+Would you like to improve your User Experience's while asking user to do some action?

-Rockert Alert resolve the problem of be distracted by a boring AlertView with a user friendly boarding process similar to a Chat Bot.
+Rockert Alert resolve the problem of being distracted by a boring AlertView with a user-friendly boarding process similar to a Chat Bot.

 ![alt text](https://media.giphy.com/media/5QLxkjz2nq5cHBENqr/giphy.gif)![alt text](https://media.giphy.com/media/9u15NC295RsZIKCDWj/giphy.gif)